 ports/Mk/bsd.options.desc.mk

-has descriptions for many common OPTIONS
+has descriptions for many common OPTIONS.

 While often useful, override them if the